 Distributions of Principal.
-Principal payments on the offered securities (other than the class A-IO certificates) and the class A-5-2 certificates will be made on each distribution date, to the extent of Available Funds, in an amount equal to the Principal Distribution Amount for the distribution date, until the principal balance of the securities is reduced to zero.
+Principal payments on the offered securities (other than the class A-IO certificates) will be made on each distribution date, to the extent of Available Funds, in an amount equal to the Principal Distribution Amount for the distribution date, until the principal balance of the securities is reduced to zero.
 Principal payments on the securities will generally be derived from Available Funds remaining after the distribution of transaction fees, interest and certain other amounts.
-The class A-5-1 certificates, class A-5-2 certificates and class A-IO certificates will be entitled to all payments received on the class A-5 notes as provided below.
+The class A-5-1 certificates and class A-5-2 certificates will be entitled to all payments of principal received on the class A-5 notes.